|Title:||Passing Game Coordinator/ Quarterbacks|

 Kevin Burke joined the Case Western Reserve University football staff prior to the start of the 2017 season.
-He will be serving as the team's quarterbacks coach in 2018 after working with the team's running backs during his first season with the squad.
+He served as the team's quarterbacks coach in 2018 after working with the team's running backs during his first season with the squad, and was named the Passing Game Coordinator entering the 2019 season.

 Burke gained notoriety across the Division III level as the quarterback for Mount Union, where he became both the first junior and the first two-time winner of the Gagliardi Trophy, which is awarded annually to the best Division III football player each year, based on athletics, academic and community service.
 He was a three-year starter and three-time All-America selection, leading his team to the National Championship game each season and winning the NCAA title in 2012, while compiling an overall record of 43-2.